NOOBDY/GetQuestions/CONTRIBUTING.md

 I will checkout pull requests if there are any

+Before submitting code, please format it with `autopep8` and put spaces around arithmetic operators

 ## Binary Releasing

 I am currently using Linux, so I can't build binaries for Windows and Mac systems until I got automated build process figured out(which idk how long it's going to take)